spkenv/spk/docs/spfs/_index.md

-# SpFS
+---
+title: SPFS
+chapter: true
+---

+## SPFS

-SpFS is a file system isolation, capture and distribution system for software runtime management.
-In many ways, it's like docker-lite, providing some of the benefits of a container runtime while not creating too much isolation from the host environment.
+SPFS is a file system isolation, capture and distribution system for software runtime management.
+In many ways, it's like a lightweight docker combined with git - providing some of the benefits of a container runtime while not creating too much isolation from the host environment.

 ### Key Concepts

 #### File System

-SpFS manages all files under the `/spfs` directory on your system.
+SPFS manages all files under the `/spfs` directory on your system.
 It has the ability to capture the exact state of this folder and reproduce it on any other spfs-enabled system.

 #### Isolation